munrhalls/e-commerce-store-music-instruments/README.md

 Built using MongoDB, Mongoose, Node, Express for backend, and Angular for frontend.
 This is a solo project to learn from, build and put on my web developer's portfolio.

-WHAT DO I GET FROM THIS:
+WHAT DO YOU GET FROM THIS:
-Idea of what I can do, in terms of building a real-world, advanced web development project, such as full stack e-commerce store.
+Idea of what I can do, in terms of building a real-world, advanced web development project, such as a full stack e-commerce store.
 Idea of how someone like this can help YOUR PROJECT for YOUR TEAM for YOUR COMPANY.

-HOW DO I GET IT:
+HOW DO YOU GET IT:

 See the OUTCOME PRODUCT, fictional e-commerce store live: //LINK HERE WHEN I HOST IT//

 Look at SOURCE CODE:

 - how I've organized the project
-- how I've built a fullstack app using MEAN stack
+- how I've built a fullstack app using MEAN stack, starting from the backend and REST API

-Consider FEATURES:
+List of FEATURE-TASKS realized:
+For starters, pre-development:

+- use version control (git),
+- carefully yet efficiently formulate core idea & design for outcome product (phone version, desktop version),
+- formulate general idea of development process tasks & timelines in https://kanbanflow.com to manage this solo-project
+- follow jira-like process (kanban in this case) to oversee & manage myself about delays, getting stuck, missing timelines, blockers etc.

+  Development:

-- backend using MongoDB, Mongoose
+1. set up backend using MongoDB Cloud storage, Mongoose
-- REST API using Node, Express
+2. build REST API using Node, Express
--
+3. handle REST API Errors & Validation using Mongoose / Express middleware
+4. TEST API requests using client (Thunder) to write & run the collection of TESTS for ALL ENDPOINTS; export and DOCUMENT the TEST

+////

+DOCUMENTATION:

+1. TESTS (all are in the /tests) folder:

+- REST API tests: exported thunder collection (CRUD + INTENTIONALLY BAD REQUESTS ) -

 # ECommerceStore